311 (album)

-311 (commonly known as the Blue Album) is the third studio album by American rock band 311, released on July 11, 1995 by Capricorn Records.
+311 is the third studio album by American rock band 311, released on July 11, 1995, by Capricorn Records.
 The album contains the successful singles "Don't Stay Home", "All Mixed Up", and "Down", and was certified triple platinum with sales of over three million copies.

 Reception

 AllMusic's Peter Stepek was positive towards the album, saying "These riff-heavy and radio-ready songs are underscored by a tight drum sound (often with a piccolo snare), the scratching of turntables, and the crunch of heavy guitars: a formidable backdrop for this surprisingly melodic effort.
 The rhythms of reggae and ska percolate through this mix, and the harmonies of Nick Hexum and S.A.
 Martinez lend the band an edge not found in the majority of bands that feature rapping over rock beats."
-Rolling Stone says the album has "ear candy with good beats" and "remarkably adept at genre juggling".
-They also describe the album as "Beasties-cum-Chili Peppers traits has a potent reggae undertow".
+Rolling Stone says the album has "ear candy with good beats" and remarks that the band is "remarkably adept at genre juggling".
+They also noted the band's "Beasties-cum-Chili Peppers traits" and "a potent reggae undertow".

 Track listing

 "Misdirected Hostility" was written in reference to the violence between the Phunk Junkeez and their back-up vocalist K-Tel Disco.

+”Jackolantern’s Weather” was going to have a music video, released around Halloween, but the band declined because “they said they were tired.”

 The initial pressing of the album was distributed by "RED" and later re-pressed and distributed by Mercury Records in 1996 (note the tray card and disk updated with Mercury contact information and slightly washed out color on the disk front).